aboutdotme/humblejs/README.md

-humblejs - MongoDB ODM for Javascript
+HumbleJS - MongoDB ODM for Javascript
 =====================================

-HumbleDB for Javascript.
+HumbleJS is the sister project of (HumbleDB)[http://humbledb.readthedocs.org/], a MongoDB ORM for Python.
+HumbleJS tries to maintain API parity with HumbleDB where at all possible, and when it makes sense, extends the API for convenience and clarity in JavaScript and CoffeeScript.

+HumbleJS is written in CoffeeScript, but compiled and distributed as JavaScript.

 [![Build Status](https://travis-ci.org/aboutdotme/humblejs.svg?branch=master)](https://travis-ci.org/aboutdotme/humblejs)